davidekunno93/Routewise-FrontEnd/README.md

 <!-- AddPlaces Page -->
 Edit trip dates
 Put trip name at the top of the page?
+Add from suggested list not working favorite a place tool top needs to chill
 <!-- Clear list - are you sure? modal -->

 <!-- Itinerary Page -->